-An easy low-fat method of making sweet plantains that comes out tender and sweet without the use of lots of oil or a frying pan.
+Crispy and Sweet, these Baked Sweet Plantains are so incredibly tasty and a healthier version of the typically fried version.
+This is an easy and low-fat method to cook this amazing side dish that is traditional in Central America and the Caribbean.
 The plantains caramelize in the oven with just the right amount of crunch around the edges and tenderness in the middle … you won’t even know they are baked!

 PICK YOUR PLANTAINS: Plantains are bananas’ cousin, though they never become as sugary or sweet as bananas.
 They do continue to ripen once picked and like bananas, the riper they get—the moister, tenderer, and sweeter they are.
 The green plantains are good for chips, tostones, mashed dumplings (mofongo) or soups – we will leave those recipes for another day.